-On Monday, June 22, 2020, we have been contacted through email by a representative of PMI Media Group and being informed that the word TILT™ is a registered trademark in the United States.
-The trademark is owned by AMH Sales, Inc. DBA PMI Audio Group Corp. in Class IC 009 registration #3971079.
+On June 22, 2020, we received an email from a representative of PMI Media Group, notifying us that the term TILT™ is a registered trademark in the United States.
+The trademark is owned by AMH Sales, Inc. doing business as PMI Audio Group Corp., under Class IC 009 registration #3971079.

-According to its website, PMI Media Group is a manufacturer of professional audio equipment and produces products under various brand names such as Joemeek, Trident Audio Developments, Toft Audio Designs, Studio Projects, Tonelux, and Valley People, as stated on their website.
+PMI Media Group is a manufacturer of professional audio equipment and produces products under various brand names such as Joemeek, Trident Audio Developments, Toft Audio Designs, Studio Projects, Tonelux, and Valley People, as stated on their website.

 /tɪlt/verb: move or cause to move into a sloping position. "the floor tilted slightly"noun: a sloping position or movement. "the tilt of her head"

-We exchanged a couple of more emails informing PMI Audio Group that the circuit topology is not proprietary to any entity nor protected by patents.
-We have been advised that they cannot trademark or register the circuit but they can and did register the name of it.
-We were told that if we continue to use it it would be a violation.
+In response, we explained to PMI Audio Group that the circuit topology is not proprietary to any entity, nor is it protected by patents.
+Although they cannot trademark or register the circuit, they have registered the name.
+We were cautioned that continued use of the name would be a violation.

-In the end, we have been proposed to license the usage of the noun “tilt” to label the tone control on the CompIQ Stella for a percentage of the product’s price.
-We have also been offered the chance to have the product listed on the PMI Media Group website as a licensee for the “tilt” label.
+We were offered the option to license the use of the noun “tilt” to label the tone control on the CompIQ Stella for a percentage of the product’s price.
+Additionally, we were presented with the opportunity to be listed on the PMI Media Group website as a “tilt” label licensee.

 Disclaimer: The brand names and trademarks used in this post are the property of their owners.